nguy/artview/docs/source/script_tutorial.rst

         # start program
         app.exec_() # lock until all windows are closed

-    This will open a Menu instance with name "Menu", giving every new instance a different name is important for identifying them afterward.
+    The above will open a Menu instance with name "Menu".
+Note: giving every new instance a different name is important for identifying them afterward.

-    A slightly more useful component is a :py:class:`~artview.components.RadarDisplay`, but this need a
+    A slightly more useful component is a :py:class:`~artview.components.RadarDisplay`, but this needs a
     :py:class:`pyart.core.Radar` instance.
-Luckily Py-ART has some example we can use:
+Luckily Py-ART has examples we can use:

     .. code-block:: python